 Why not involve your children and grandkids to play along.
 Getting kids into photography is a wonderful way bonding and passing on your knowledge to the next generation.

-Have you got a favourite colour?
-Perfect.
-Grab your camera and photograph objects that are that colour – simple.
+The first indoor photo project to try is all about colour.
+Simply choose a colour, grab your camera and photograph objects that are that colour – simple.

-Lastly, once you’ve got all your final shots, edit them together in a montage and print it out as your rainy day photo artwork!
+Finally, once you’ve got all your final shots, edit them together in a montage and print it out as your indoor photo project artwork!

-Maybe you could use a desk lamp, torch or your smartphone to illuminate your object.
-Once you’ve got your chosen subject create a background using a piece of card, a towel or even tablecloth to make it look like a mini home studio.
+Consider using a desk lamp, torch or your smartphone to illuminate your object.
+Once you’ve got your chosen subject, create a background using a piece of card, a towel or even tablecloth to make it look like a mini home studio.